Get Ahead of Cancer: Create Previvors – A Focus on Lynch Syndrome

 Lynch syndrome is an inherited condition that increases risk of colon cancer, endometrial cancer, ovarian cancer, and several other cancers.
 Lynch syndrome is the most common inherited cause of colon cancer and endometrial cancer.
 Doctors estimate that around 3 out of every 100 colon cancers or endometrial cancers are caused by Lynch syndrome.1

 We honor Lynch syndrome mutation carriers, affiliated cancer survivors, and previvors along with their clinicians.
-You can help patients and their families access high-quality, affordable genetic testing with Empower.
+You can help patients and their families get ahead of cancer by accessing high-quality, affordable genetic testing with Empower.

-Watch our webinar, “Lynch syndrome and Women’s Health: How to identify and manage hereditary cancer risk”, featuring an engaging panel discussions between a OB/GYN, and medical director, a public health professor, and genetic counselor and medical science liaison manager.
+Watch our webinar, “Lynch syndrome and Women’s Health: How to identify and manage hereditary cancer risk”.

 Because two of the most common types of cancer in Lynch syndrome occur in the female reproductive tract, obstetricians, gynecologists, and gynecologic oncologists are in a unique position to identify women who are at substantial risk of Lynch syndrome.